talamaska/onboarding_overlay/README.md

 )
 ```

-4. Add Onboarding widget to your widget tree below MaterialWidget
+4. Add Onboarding widget to your widget tree below MaterialWidget and above of everything else

 ```dart
 void main() {